astarrr/gcal-calendar-event-cli/README.md

-# Google Calendar NLP CLI
+# Google Calendar CLI

-Google Calendar NLP CLI command-line tool which allows you to create Google Calendar events in natural language.
+Google Calendar CLI command-line tool which allows you to create Google Calendar events in natural language.

 ### Tech